DylanLee91/DylanLee91.github.io/README.md

-# Dungeons and Dragons campaign website by Lee Soon Yoong
+# Morgrave Archeology website by Dylan Lee Soon Yoong
-User Centric Frontend Development project
+User Centric Frontend Development Project
+The purpose of this project was to create a lightweight, fully functional community web page for a board gaming group interested in Dungeons and Dragons.
+## Website Hosting
+The website can be assessed on [Github pages](https://dylanlee91.github.io/)

 ## UX
 My goal was to create a community webpage for a local board gaming group.
+The page was designed lightweight to encourage mobile usage and relied minimally on high resolution imagery for decoration.
 The website was aimed at several types of visitors:
 **New players**
 1. Provide information on how to play the game
 2. Provide information on the story of both the original setting and the community's interaction with the setting